Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 This turns the idea the scientific method of inquiry on its head, as ‘evidence-based decision making‘ is displaced by ‘decision-based evidence-making‘:

-… an expectant and patient approach to birth…, where all is considered normal until proved otherwise, produces a science that proves {routine} intervention to be unnecessary.
+… an expectant and patient approach to birth…, where all is considered normal until proven otherwise, produces a science that proves {routine} intervention to be unnecessary.

 Alternatively, an aggressive approach to birth…, where birth is regarded as normal only in retrospect, generates a science that demonstrates the need for monitoring and intervention